COPRS/infrastructure/doc/how-to/Security Cots.md

 |  cron_update |  Object cron to update clamav rules each day | No  |
 |  cron_scan |  Object cron to run the clamav scan each day | No  |

+Be aware that the clamav cron use a lot of resources and can impact the stability of the plateform.
 ## Wazuh
 **Scope: The Manager is installed only on the first master node and agent that are installed on all remaining nodes.**
 The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/wazuh/defaults/main.yml```